lensfun/lensfun/tools/calibration_webserver/calibration.rst

     @uploader: Lensfun's database already contains the data for the lens you submitted.
 Please answer to this email if you have trouble with it.

-In both cases, add the “respond and close” label to the issue.
+In both cases, add the “unsuccessful” label to the issue.
 Done.

 Communication